kmb232/kmb232.github.io/pelican/content/add.md

 If you happen to connect with someone, send them an email or add them on LinkedIn immediately.
 I've lost several business cards and other slips of paper before I've had a chance to actually contact them.

-**9. Exercise**
+**9. You've heard it before, exercise**

 What I said about needing every weapon you have?
 Make exercise one of them.
-Take whatever excuse you have in your head for not doing it right now, and tell it to go to hell.
-You'll feel much better if you stay in shape.
+It's proven to be a great way for helping to control ADD, helping to improve your mood and concentration.
+It's also a great way to add some routine to your day if you go running in the morning or make yourself go to the gym in the evening.

 **10. Keep track of the jobs you're interested in**